The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 The fastest and most convenient way to get back to Lisbon from Albufeira was to travel on the A2 highway, which is also quite a dull drive without many possibilities to make photo stops.

 Valters remembered reading in one of the surf magazines about a little historical town called Évora.
-The next day we got up unusually early to be ready for a drive through the south-central part of Portugal known as the Alentejo region.
+The next day, we got up unusually early to be ready for a drive through the south-central part of Portugal known as the Alentejo region.

-The Alentejo might be the Portugals most impoverished region, but the landscape unfolding before our eyes was beautiful and very different from what we were used to driving along the coast.
+The Alentejo might be Portugal’s most impoverished region, but the landscape unfolding before our eyes was beautiful and very different from what we were used to driving along the coast.
 Large green and yellow fields of crops on one side of the road and trimmed vineyard hills on the other.

 We fell in love with the twisted olive trees and cork oaks scattered throughout.

-Not only is Évora a UNESCO World Heritage Site but also a member of the Most Ancient European Towns Network.
+Not only is Évora a UNESCO World Heritage Site, but also a member of the Most Ancient European Towns Network.
 The best way to see the place is on foot, and we started from the main square – the Praça do Giraldo.

-We got a map at the Tourist information office to be sure we do not miss anything.
+We got a map from the Tourist information office to be sure we do not miss anything.
 Besides traditional heritage, culture and slow pace of life, Évora is a vibrant and young city with a large number of students who attend the second oldest university in the country.

 _MG_8489